9brada6/tabs-with-posts/development.md

 - Find in typescript files if "show" or "hide" jquery function are used by default only hideUp or showUp functions should be used.

+- In Gulp, when a SCSS file fail to compile, no error is displayed.
+Try to fix it.
+For example, if we add an import that does not exist, the gulp won't show an error, it just will not compile.

 ### Icons